tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_4 Primitives

-The <i> BRepPrimAPI</i> package provides an API (Application Programming Interface) for construction of primitives such as:
+The *BRepPrimAPI</i> package provides an API (Application Programming Interface) for construction of primitives such as:
     * Boxes;
     * Cones;
     * Cylinders;